 By reading and understanding your tour company’s policy up front, you’ll know how the issuance of a travel advisory will affect your trip, along with the money you spend for it.

 If you don’t fully understand the company's policy, or don't see it as part of their written tour materials, speak directly with a company representative and have them explain the procedures before you purchase your tour.

-Always make sure you understand your rights and obligations before making your final payment.
+Always make sure you understand your rights and obligations before you make your final payment.

 When a foreign travel advisory is issued for your overseas destination, first check the Department of State's website [www.travel.state.gov] to determine the type of advisory.

 There are two types of advisories that can impact your overseas travel plans: an international Travel Warning or international Travel Alert.

 International travel warnings carry the most weight.
-They recommend U.S. citizens to refrain from traveling to the country for which the advisory was issued, due to political instability, social unrest, or a general lack of safety.
+They recommend U.S. citizens should refrain from traveling to the country for which the advisory was issued due to political instability, social unrest, or a general lack of safety.

 When an overseas advisory is a travel warning, tour companies cannot travel to that destination.
 They must either cancel the tour and refund your money, or reschedule the tour for a later time.

 Most travel companies, including airlines, will work with their customers to create alternative travel plans.
 But they don’t have to issue a refund, unless your tour is actually cancelled.

 Still, companies frequently do offer to refund, as a measure of good will.

 They, too, suffer tremendous financial losses when travel warnings interrupt scheduled plans.
 Their goal is to hang onto your business and your money, if at all possible.

-While no one was harmed by the actual eruptions, travel to, from, and through Europe's northern air routes were disrupted for days.
+While no one was harmed by the actual eruptions, travel to, from, and through Europe's northern air routes was disrupted for days.
 Planes were grounded, flights were cancelled, and scores of travelers were stranded.